top of page

 Mele Helu Pō

-Video with hand gestures below (notice we start with the right hand and after full moon end with the left hand as in the sides of illumination of the moon).
-Learning resources for download (PDF document with lyrics and translation; audio recording with call-and-response for practice):
+The video below is the hula with hand gestures (notice we start with the right hand and after the full moon we end with the left hand to remind us of the sides of illumination of the moon).
+Learning resources for download (PDF document with lyrics/translation and audio recording with call-and-response for practice):

 Nā ʻAumākua